linkdd/hack/README.md

 **File:** ``req1.py``

-> Select all relations with type ``X``
+> Select all relations with type ``X``.

 ### Query 2

 **File:** ``req2.py`` (map-reduce algorithm: ``req2_mapreduce.py``)

-> Select all nodes with 2 or more neighbors
+> Select all nodes with 2 or more neighbors.
-> Follow relations 2 times
+> Follow relations 2 times.
-> Select nodes
+> Select nodes.

 ### Query 3

 **File:** ``req3.py`` (map-reduce algorithm: ``req3_mapreduce.py``)

-> Select all nodes of type ``TB``
+> Select all nodes of type ``TB``.
-> Select all relations with those nodes as source, and the relations' targets
+> Select all relations with those nodes as source, and the relations' targets.